Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Related work

 The conditioning scheme proposed in \cref{subsec:exploiting-markovianity} is similar in spirit to \emph{blocking} schemes proposed previously in \ac{mcmc} methods for inference in partially-observed time series models, see e.g. \citet{shephard1997likelihood,golightly2008bayesian,mider2020computational}, however, the implementation and motivation of the approach here both differ.
 In the blocking schemes, conditioning on intermediate states introduces conditional independencies allowing proposing updates to blocks of the latent path given fixed parameters in a Metropolis-within-Gibbs type update, with a separate update to the parameters.
 Here we jointly update the parameters and latent path, and use the conditioning to induce structure in the constraint Jacobian which can be used to reduce the cost of the constrained integrator.

-The use of a \ac{hmc} method with integrator based on a Gaussian splitting to perform smoothing in diffusion models was previously proposed in \citet{beskos2013advanced}.
-This was extended to \acp{sde} driven by fractional Brownian motion and to joint inference of the latent path and model parameters in \citet{beskos2015bayesian}.
+Hypoelliptic diffusions have a rank-deficient diffusion matrix $\opfunc{B}(\rvct{x},\rvct{z})\opfunc{B}(\rvct{x},\rvct{z})\tr$, but still have transition kernels $\kappa_\tau$ with smooth densities with respect to the Lebesgue measure due to the propagation of noise to all state components via the drift function.
+Prior work on the calibration of such models has often adopted a maximum likelihood approach, in the setting of high-frequency observations, see e.g.~\citet{ditlevsen2019hypoelliptic} and the references therein.
+The singularity of the Wiener noise increment covariance matrix when discretising using an Euler--Maruyama scheme can be avoided via the use of a higher-order discretisation scheme: \citet{ditlevsen2019hypoelliptic} use a strong order 1.5 Taylor scheme to obtain consistency in the estimation of parameters in both the drift and diffusion coefficient functions.

+In terms of our criteria, in Remark \ref{rem:criteria}, to our knowledge there is currently no alternative algorithm that satisfies them all for noiselessly observed hypoelliptic systems.
+The \emph{guided proposals} framework \citep{meulen2018bayesian,bierkens2018simulation,meulen2020continuous} comes close, as it allows for Bayesian inference in both elliptic and hypoelliptic systems, fully or partially observed with noise or with noiseless observations and a linear observation function $\vcthbar(\vct{x}) = \mtx{L}\vct{x}$, and respects the Roberts--Stramer critique.
+The approach however does not allow for non-linear noiseless observations, and the methodology requires choosing a tractable auxiliary process used to construct the proposed updates to the latent path given observations and parameters, with the original and auxiliary processes needing to satisfy \emph{matching conditions} on their drift and diffusion coefficients, which can be non-trivial --- for example, when the diffusion coefficient is state dependent --- hindering the automation of the methodology.
+In contrast, our method can be applied without change to both hypoelliptic and elliptic diffusions.

-A long line of previous work has considered \ac{mcmc} methods for performing inference in distributions on non-Euclidean spaces, particularly prominent being the influential paper \cite{girolami2011riemann} where the latent space is equipped with a user-defined Riemannian metric which is used to facilitate local rescaling of the posterior distribution across different directions.
-Related algorithms have also been proposed based for finite-dimensional projections of distributions with densities with respect to a Gaussian measure on an infinite-dimensional space \citep{beskos2014stable,beskos2017geometric}.
-In contrast in our case the manifold structure arises directly from the observational constraints placed on the latent space of a generative model and the manifold geometry is extrinsically defined by its embedding in an ambient latent space rather than intrinsically defined by a Riemannian metric.
+A long line of previous work has considered \ac{mcmc} methods for performing inference in distributions on non-Euclidean spaces, particularly prominent being the influential paper \cite{girolami2011riemann} where the latent space is equipped with a user-defined Riemannian metric which facilitates local rescaling of the posterior distribution across different directions.
+Related algorithms have also been proposed based for finite-dimensional projections of distributions with densities with respect to Gaussian measures on Hilbert spaces \citep{beskos2014stable,beskos2017geometric}.

+In our case the manifold structure arises directly from the observational constraints placed on the latent space of a generative model and the manifold is extrinsically defined by its embedding in an ambient latent space.
+Rather than the non-trivial task of selecting a positive-definite matrix valued function to define a Riemannian metric on the latent space, our method only requires the user to choose a matrix representing the fixed metric on the ambient space.
+As discussed in \cref{subsec:metric-choice} we find the prior precision matrix to be a good default in practice.